 Level: beginner

-This exercise provides a great way to increase your level of flexibility through your hamstrings.
+The sumo squat to stand exercise is a leg curl alternative that increases your level of flexibility through your hamstrings.
 Having very tight hamstrings is a major setback to training them effectively.
 So, whilst this is not a direct strength-building exercise, it aids the cause and has a place in your hamstring workout.

-It’s important to take this one slow as it does take your hamstrings into full extension.
+It’s important to take the sumo squat to stand slow as it does take your hamstrings into full extension.
 An adequate warm up is required prior to testing this one out.

 - Begin at the bottom of a full ass-to-grass squat.
 Your hands should be holding the front of your feet.
 If need be, tuck your fingers underneath the front of your shoes.